fallenAmber/Intro-to-Deep-Learning/README.md

 # Intro-to-Deep-Learning

 This work is modeled on Kaggle’s ‘’Intro to Deep Learning Course.”
 Here, I will build a beginner friendly deep neural network using Keras and Tensorflow.
-We will:
+I will:

 •	create a fully-connected neural network architecture